JetBrains/kotlin-web-site/pages/docs/tutorials/native/gradle-for-kotlin-native.md

 An important aspect for this build script to work is that we follow the default convention of where our source files are located, which is `src/main/kotlin`.
 We can of course change this behaviour by defining the `srcFiles`, which we'll see further down.

-We can now create a Kotlin file with the following contents and place it in the `src/main/kotlin` folder:
+We can now create a Kotlin file with the following contents and place it in the `src/main/kotlin` directory:

 ```kotlin
 fun main(args: Array<String>) {